angular/angular/aio/content/guide/ngmodule.md

 It imports the `FormsModule` because the `HeroDetailComponent` template binds with `[(ngModel)]`.
 It imports the `HeroRoutingModule` from `hero-routing.module.ts` just as `ContactModule` and `CrisisModule` do.

 The `CrisisModule` is much the same.
-There's nothing more to say that's new.

 <live-example embedded plnkr="pre-shared.3" img="devguide/ngmodule/v3-plunker.png">Try the live example.</live-example>